Cheaha State Park PreK-12 Field Trip and Outreach Curriculum

 -An adaptation is a physical or behavioral attribute that allows an animal to survive in a particular environment.

--Habitat alteration and destruction is the number one problem for wildlife today.
+-Habitat alteration and destruction are the number one problem for wildlife today.

 Key Terms: food chain, predator, prey, community, adaptation, habitat, camouflage, niche, extinction, species, scat, track, wings, scales, fur, feathers